Assessment Year Vs Financial Year - Know the Difference Now!

 Conclusion

-The assessment year comes after, and it is the period when the tax authorities evaluate and process the taxes.
-It is important to know these periods for proper tax planning and compliance.
-You can claim deductions under various sections when filing your taxes in the assessment year.
+The assessment year follows, during which tax authorities evaluate and process taxes.
+It is essential to be aware of these periods for effective tax planning and compliance.
+You can claim deductions under various sections when filing your taxes in the assessment year, including under Section 80D for premiums paid for a health insurance plan.

-For example, you can buy health insurance online from Tata AIG and complement it with critical illness insurance to get a maximum deduction of ₹1,00,000.
-Moreover, our cashless mediclaim plans cover treatment available at any hospital of your choice for insured diseases and events.
+You can buy health insurance online from TATA AIG to get a maximum deduction of ₹1,00,000.
+Moreover, our cashless medical insurance plans cover treatment available at any hospital of your choice for insured diseases and events.

 Disclaimer / TnC